- Fall, Spring, Academic Year

-In addition to a required CIEE Advanced Research and Writing course, you’ll directly enroll in one of Peking University’s many schools or departments, including the School of Mathematical Sciences, School of Physics, College of Chemistry and Molecular Engineering, School of Life Sciences, Department of Chinese Language and Literature, Department of History, School of International Studies, School of Economics, Guanghua School of Management, or School of Journalism and Communication.
+In addition to a required CIEE required language practicum, you’ll directly enroll in one of Peking University’s many schools or departments, including the School of Mathematical Sciences, School of Physics, College of Chemistry and Molecular Engineering, School of Life Sciences, Department of Chinese Language and Literature, Department of History, School of International Studies, School of Economics, Guanghua School of Management, or School of Journalism and Communication.
 You can make your academics as challenging and diverse as you desire.

 Fall Semester is from early September through mid-January